nmattei/cmps4150/assignments.md

 4. Presentation of results this should include datasets, graphs/charts, proofs, and other concrete results that have arisen from your research.
 Reminder, do not put code on a slide, that makes Dr. Mattei angry.
 5. Conclusion and a concrete set of questions or experiments that are planned to be included in the final document.
 This should be fairly detailed and provide a framework for your final writing.

 **Submission:** You should **submit the PDF of your slides** through Canvas.
-Only one group member should submit the document but all group members full names must be on the title page of the writeup.
+Only one group member should submit the document but all group members full names must be on the title slide.

 **Scoring Rubric**